CPAN-Security/security.metacpan.org/docs/guides/security-policy-for-authors.md

 ## Response to Reports

-We aim to acknowledge your security report as soon as possible.
-However, this project is maintained by a single person in their spare time, and we cannot guarantee a rapid response.
-If you have not heard back from the maintainers within a week, then please send a reminder to the maintainer and copy the report to CPANSec at
+The maintainer(s) aim to acknowledge your security report as soon as possible.
+However, this project is maintained by a single person in their spare time, and they cannot guarantee a rapid response.
+If you have not received a response from the them within a week, then please send a reminder to them and copy the report to CPANSec at
 <cpan-security@security.metacpan.org>.

 Please note that the initial response to your report will be an acknowledgement, with a possible query for more information.
 It will not necessarily include any fixes for the issue.

-The project maintainers may forward this issue to the security contacts for other projects where we believe it is relevant.
-This may include embedded libraries or prerequisite modules or system libraries, or downstream software that uses this software.
+The project maintainer(s) may forward this issue to the security contacts for other projects where we believe it is relevant.
+This may include embedded libraries, system libraries, prerequisite modules or downstream software that uses this software.

-We may also forward this issue to the CPANSec if they have not already been copied on this.
+They may also forward this issue to CPANSec.

 # Which Software this Policy Applies to